-It's important to get rid of expired or unused medicines, inhalers and epinephrine auto-injectors properly.
+It's important to get rid of expired or unused medicines, inhalers, and epinephrine auto-injectors properly.
+They can be harmful to someone they aren't prescribed for, especially children.
+Or they could get into the hands of someone who might misuse them.
+And getting rid of them improperly can cause them to end up in the water supply, affecting humans and wildlife alike.
 There are several ways you can dispose of your medicines in a way that is safe and better for the environment.

-The agencies will only take OTC and prescription pills or patches.
-They cannot take needles, sharps or liquids.
-This includes liquid nebulizer medicine, epinephrine auto-injectors and inhalers.
+The agencies will only take pills, tablets, capsules, patches or other solid forms of prescription medicines.
+They cannot take needles, sharps, inhalers, liquids, or illegal drugs.
+This includes liquid nebulizer medicine and epinephrine auto-injectors.

 Disposing of Epinephrine Auto-Injectors